oshetskiresearch/Projection_Relativity/README.md

 not claim a complete all-orders Standard Model or QCD theorem, a full nonperturbative confinement and hadronization construction, or raw generator stdout byte identity.

+### Projection Relativity IV

+PR-IV includes:

+- exact normal-form certificates for all seven adjustable selector coordinates;
+- the global singleton composition theorem in the completed admissible class;
+- PR-I radial/compact numerical-ledger reproduction;
+- finite compact, generation, radiative, C2, and D3 scope controls;
+- diagnostic propagation and the bounded branch-control matrix;
+- neutral D3 classification, normalization, and physical-Z scope checks;
+- complete display-equation and theorem-claim coverage of the public manuscript.

+Broader common-reduct alternatives are retained as outside-class controls and are not counted as admissible PR-IV solutions.

 ---